Call for A Consultation Today:

 You know it’s coming when you see the chip in your windshield.
 You ignore it.
 It’s better that way.
 Then one day that a small crack protrudes from the chip.
 The crack grows and grows horizontally and vertically.
 You may even be adjusting your driver’s seat so the crack is not in your line of sight.
-Until one day, you can’t take it anymore and you call CID Auto Body & Paint with convenient offices in San Marcos and San Diego to replace your windshield.
+Until one day, you can’t take it anymore and you call CID Auto Body & Paint with convenient offices in San Marcos to replace your windshield.

 Without a glass windshield, driving a car would be impractical and nearly impossible, especially at high speeds.
 Between the wind, bugs, rocks, and other road debris that hits your windshield on a daily basis, driving a car would at the very least be unpleasant without glass.